Gov. Kemp: Georgia Secures AAA Bond Rating in 2022

-Atlanta, GA – Today Governor Brian P. Kemp announced Georgia again secured the highest ratings of AAA with a stable outlook from each of the three main credit rating agencies: FitchRatings, Moody’s Investors Service, and S&P Global Ratings.
+Atlanta, GA – Governor Brian P. Kemp announced today that Georgia has again secured the highest ratings of AAA with a stable outlook from each of the three main credit rating agencies: FitchRatings, Moody’s Investors Service, and S&P Global Ratings.
 Of the states that issue general obligation bonds, only nine currently meet this standard.
-Georgia’s upcoming general obligation bond sale will fund over $1.1 billion in capital projects.
-The Peach State's AAA ratings will enable the state to sell its bonds at the lowest possible interest costs when it takes bids for those bonds in early June.
-The credit rating agencies’ individual ratings are AAA, Aaa, and AAA, respectively, the highest ratings possible, and indicative of sound fiscal management.
+Georgia’s upcoming sale of general obligation bonds will fund $754 million in capital projects and, if interest rates permit, also refund outstanding bonds to achieve debt service savings on a portion of the state’s outstanding debt.
+The majority of the bond proceeds will fund K-12 education, higher education, public safety, and economic development projects.
+The Peach State's AAA ratings will enable the state to sell its bonds at the lowest possible interest costs when it takes bids for those bonds on June 22.
+The credit rating agencies’ individual ratings, which are AAA, Aaa, and AAA, respectively, are the highest ratings possible, and indicative of sound fiscal management.

 Bond Rating Agency Report Excerpts

-“Georgia's 'AAA' Issuer Default Rating (IDR) reflects the state's proven willingness and ability to maintain fiscal balance and a broad-based, growth-oriented economy that supports revenue growth over time. … Growth in population and jobs has outpaced the nation over several decades, driving steady economic gains and providing a solid foundation for future growth. … Georgia’s exceptionally strong gap-closing ability during cyclical downturns derives primarily from its superior budget flexibility and strong reserves. ...
-Georgia’s long-term liability burden is low, and overall debt management is conservative.
+“Georgia's 'AAA' Issuer Default Rating (IDR) reflects the state's proven willingness and ability to maintain fiscal balance and a broad-based, growth-oriented economy that supports solid revenue growth over time. … Growth in population and jobs has outpaced the nation over several decades, driving steady economic gains and providing a solid foundation for future growth. … Georgia’s long-term liability burden is low, and overall debt management is conservative.
 The state issues bonds regularly for capital needs and principal amortization is rapid.
-Georgia fully funds its actuarially determined contributions (ADCs) for pensions supporting a modest net pension liability (NPL) burden.”
+Georgia fully funds its actuarially determined contributions (ADCs) for pensions supporting a modest net pension liability (NPL) burden. … The state is well positioned to deal with economic downturns with exceptionally strong gap-closing ability…"

 Moody’s Investors Service: